Bruss – Butler Township

 Location: York Township, Darke County – On Greenville St. Mary’s Rd at the intersection of SR 185 (Brock – Cosmos Rd)

-Brock was never a large place & didn’t have much more than a wood frame church built in 1857, a school, town hall, & general store.
+Brock was never a large place and didn’t have much more than a wood frame church built in 1857, a school, town hall, and general store.
 The population was around 100 in 1880.
-Brock still gets some special attention every now & then though because Annie Oakley (Phoebe Ann Moses (1860 – 1926) was buried in Brock Cemetery.
+Brock still gets some special attention every now and then though because Annie Oakley (Phoebe Ann Moses (1860 – 1926) was buried in Brock Cemetery.

-She was born in nearby Willowdell & spent much of her life in North Star, about 5 miles north of Brock on US 127.
+She was born in nearby Willowdell and spent much of her life in North Star, about 5 miles north of Brock on US 127.
 Annie acquired local fame when she defeated her future husband, Francis E. Butler (1850 – 1926), in a shooting competition at one of his acts in a Cincinnati suburb on Thanksgiving Day 1875.
-They were married the next year & Annie joined Frank’s show in 1882.
-Annie & Frank signed up with Buffalo Bill’s Wild West Show in 1885 & started touring the country.
+They were married the next year and Annie joined Frank’s show in 1882.
+Annie and Frank signed up with Buffalo Bill’s Wild West Show in 1885 and started touring the country.
 Annie also appeared in two kinetoscope films in 1894.
 She broke several world records before leaving the show in 1902.

-Dawn, OH – (1854 – present farming, mill, & railroad town with less residents than in the past)
+Dawn, OH – (1854 – present farming, mill, and railroad town with less residents than in the past)

-Location: Richland Township, Darke County – On Greenville Saint Marys Rd & Old State Highway 47 off of US 127
+Location: Richland Township, Darke County – On Greenville Saint Marys Rd and Old State Highway 47 off of US 127

 Dawn was platted in 1854 by Lewis Wesley Johnson (1824 – 1862) who moved to Ohio from Johnsons Mill, West Virginia.
-Lewis built a saw mill & was also the town’s first postmaster.
-The post office was originally called Eden when it opened in 1856, but the name changed was changed to Dawn & it ran from 1857 – 1935.
-When the saw mill in town burnt down, a lumber mill was built on the same spot & later upgraded with a grist mill.
-It was steam powered & home to the first stationary steam engine in the township.
+Lewis built a saw mill and was also the town’s first postmaster.
+The post office was originally called Eden when it opened in 1856, but the name changed was changed to Dawn and it ran from 1857 – 1935.
+When the saw mill in town burnt down, a lumber mill was built on the same spot and later upgraded with a grist mill.
+It was steam powered and home to the first stationary steam engine in the township.

-Luckily the town got a train station on the Big Four Railway (Cleveland Cincinnati, Chicago, & St. Louis).
-The station was called Nevada & sat on the south side of the railroad tracks in the middle of town.
-In the late 1800s Dawn had a forge, tile factory, general store, blacksmith, doctor, church, & a two story school (Richland Township #4).
-The population declined over the 1900s as the town lost its businesses & the train station.
+Luckily the town got a train station on the Big Four Railroad (Cleveland Cincinnati, Chicago, & St. Louis).
+The station was called Nevada and sat on the south side of the railroad tracks in the middle of town.
+In the late 1800s Dawn had a forge, tile factory, general store, blacksmith, doctor, church, and a two story school (Richland Township #4).
+The population declined over the 1900s as the town lost its businesses and the train station.